Know Before You Go – FAQs

 - Ute Lake State Park

 Which state parks are open for Day-Use only?

 Yes.
 We encourage you to buy a Day Use Pass online from Reserve America even before you get to the park.
 You can also buy your $5 Day Use Pass when you get to the park at one of our many self-pay stations.

 We encourage visitors to have the exact cash amount, as change cannot be made through the self-pay system.

 - PLEASE NOTE: The Rio Grande Nature Center State Park, Mesilla Valley Bosque State Park, Cerrillos Hills State Park, and Living Desert Zoo and Gardens do not offer camping but will continue to provide day-use access.
 Please visit their park page for hours of operation.

 What facilities are closed?

-Some visitor centers, some group shelters, and some special use facilities are closed.
-Yurts at Hyde Memorial State Park are closed.
+Some visitor centers, group shelters, and special-use facilities are closed.
 Check the specific park page for additional information.